 5 - Here’s a tool I use online to determine what foods have the most nutrient density and how much fat.
 Use it.
 If you read about broccoli you will see it is an excellent choice for a pancreatitis diet.
 It is loaded with vitamins, minerals, fiber, cancer fighting phytochemicals and has almost 7 grams of vegetable protein in a large stalk and only 1 gram of non-saturated fat.

-No you can’t eat Kentucky Fried Chicken or frickin’ french fries from McDonalds.
-If you eat fast foods, red meat, potato chips, and other high fat foods I’ve told you are dangerous – you deserve to be sick.
+No you can’t eat Kentucky Fried Chicken, burgers at Carl Jr’s, french fries from McDonald’s, burritos or tacos, or oriental foods made with soy sauce (contains alcohol).
+If you eat red meat, pork, lamb, duck, potato chips, foods containing alcohol and other high fat foods I’ve told you are dangerous – you deserve to be sick.
+In fact …

 Here’s a Fat Lesson